Who We Are

 University Legal Counsel

-Kelly joined the Office of the University Legal Counsel in March 2023.
-She advises on a variety of matters with a principal focus on academic, technology, procurement, privacy, real estate, and donor agreements.
-She also sits on the Technology Risk Assessment Committee and is actively involved in the review of new technologies across Campus.
+Brittany joined the Office of the University Legal Counsel in July 2025.
+She advises primarily on privacy law matters pertaining to the University, as well as access to information under the Freedom of Information and Protection of Privacy Act and the Personal Health Information Protection Act, 2004.
+She also sits on Western’s Technology Risk Assessment Committee and is engaged in the review of new technologies across the University campus.

-Kelly completed her undergrad at Nipissing University and is a graduate of the University of Ottawa’s French common law program.
+Brittany completed her undergraduate degree in journalism and French at Carleton University and her law degree at the University of Ottawa.
 She was called to the bar in 2015.